 Both councils have good websites which enable residents to determine which organisation they should approach on a particular issue:

 - Fawkham is part of the Fawkham and West Kingsdown Ward for Sevenoaks District Council and elects three District Councillors:

-Maxine and Faye live in Fawkham, and Lynda lives in West Kingsdown.
+Maxine lives in Fawkham and Lynda and Emily live in West Kingsdown.